ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 When the country chooses to re-activate individual’s ID due to any specific reason, the packets for UIN re-activate will go through the sanity checks and validations.
 Then the system checks if the status of the UIN is in de-activated state or not.
 If in de-activated state, the system re-activates the individual’s ID.
 # 2. Configurable Workflow
 ## 2.1 Orchestration
-Provides the flexibility to sequence micro services to achieve certain functionality.
+MOSIP provides the flexibility to sequence micro services to achieve certain functionality.
 This feature enables System Integrator to plug in micro services as per a country requirement.

 Link to [**design**](/mosip/mosip/blob/master/docs/design/registration-processor/Approach_for_external_system_integration.md)

 Link to [**design**](/mosip/mosip/blob/master/docs/design/registration-processor/Approach_for_http_integration.md)

 ## 2.2 Retry Processing (In case of exceptions/failures)
-If the system is unable to process a request due to Infrastructure failure or stuck at particular stage, then the system will retry processing the packet for a certain number of times (the threshold limit is configurable).
+If the system is unable to process a request due to infrastructure failure or stuck at a particular stage, then the system will retry processing the packet for a certain number of times (the threshold limit is configurable).
 ## 2.3 Resume Workflow
 If the packets processing is incomplete and is stuck at a particular stage due to some system exception, such as technical, components, and infrastructure failure (database, internal service, queue, etc.) then the system identifies the blocked packets, which are in processing stage and re-sends the packets to the particular stage where it has stopped.
 ## 2.4 Integration (System capability) & Workflow Customization (Ability to plug-in/exclude stages)